With all the excitement of Santa Claus, we really need to think ahead to a Simple Christmas morning menu. But what will we serve for breakfast?

 Another tasty and healthy item on your Simple Christmas Morning Menu can be bowls of yogurt, granola and fresh fruit.

 Choose a plain, or vanilla flavored yogurt as a foundation.
-Folks can eat it plain, or add granola and fresh fruit as desired.
+Folks can eat it plain or add granola and fresh fruit as desired.

 It can be difficult or expensive to add fresh fruit to this menu.
 If you choose, just use frozen fruit that has been thawed and drained.
 To serve, place it in a bowl, and add a slotted spoon.
 There will still be a bit of fruit juice available, but it won’t make the yogurt thin and sloppy.

 Ah, probably one of the most favorite items on a Simple Christmas Morning Menu.
-If you make them yourself from your Grandmother’s recipe, all the better.
+If you make them yourself from your grandmother’s recipe, all the better.
 But for those of us who don’t have Grandmothers who baked, store-bought works just as well.

 An ideal platter of sweet rolls has a good selection.
-Choose Napoleans, Fruit Danish, Cinnamon Rolls, Bear Claws and even donuts.
+Choose Napoleons, Fruit Danish, Cinnamon Rolls, Bear Claws and even donuts.
 The donuts themselves can offer a wide variety – cake, sprinkles, chocolate, plain, and even donut holes.